 You can watch a time-lapse YouTube video of this artwork being created by clicking on the image to the left.

-Clicking on the image to the right will play the tutorial version of the video.
+Clicking on the image to the left will play the tutorial version of the video.

 Let’s get to work.

 - Writing tip

 - Shading tip